biadelmiro/UDACITY_intro_to_javascript_course/README.md

 # intro-to-javascript
-A collection of summaries to udacity's Intro to JavaScript course
+A collection of summaries to UDACITY's Intro to JavaScript course